shopware5/devdocs/source/blog/_posts/2015-07-23-cross-cutting.md

 Both approaches will allow you to remove the direct dependency to logging, transactions and ACL from the cart implementation and address those issues in specific observers / subscribers.

 Both patterns tend to hide the actually executed code of the `Cart` class a bit, as the dependencies are registered during runtime and cannot be statically inspected.
-For that reason, you cannot tell beforehands, if e.g. only the `Logger` service is subscribed or also the ACL service.
+For that reason, you cannot tell beforehand if e.g. only the `Logger` service is subscribed or also the ACL service.
 This kind of abstraction can make debugging harder.

-Another common problem is the handling of context information: In the observer example a simple `Array` was used, which is convenient but might lead to issues regarding typos and debuggability.
+Another common problem is the handling of context information: In the observer example, a simple `Array` was used, which is convenient but might lead to issues regarding typos and debuggability.
 This might easily be changed to event objects, as the PubSub example shows: The classes `BeforePurchaseEvent` and `AfterPurchaseEvent` define a clean interface for a specific event and can easily inspected for debugging reasons.
-I already mentioned, that the PHP [SplObserver](http://php.net/manual/de/class.splobserver.php) interface for an observer pattern defines, that a reference of the subject (the `Cart` class in our case) is passed.
+I already mentioned that the PHP [SplObserver](http://php.net/manual/de/class.splobserver.php) interface for an observer pattern defines that a reference to the subject (the `Cart` class in our case) is passed.
 From my experience with the Shopware event system, I would consider this a bad practice, as this will allow the observers to hardly bind to the subject, even though this might not be necessary at all.
-Selectively passing relevant context information also will make sure, that the observer do not modify e.g. internal state of the passed class.
+Selectively passing relevant context information also will make sure that the observer does not modify e.g. internal state of the passed class.

 This is related to a third issue I'd like to address: In many cases some kind of "backchannel" is wanted, so that a event listener can e.g. filter some context variables (`filter` event in Shopware) or return objects (`notifyUntil`).
 This might be considered bad practice, too, as multiple event listener changing the same event object by reference will lead to hard to debug errors and side effects in some cases.
-Speaking of [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling) as one of the main goals for our event system, by-reference changes of context objects and behavioural decisions depending on the return value of an event, are not ideal but hard to avoid.
+Speaking of [loose coupling](https://en.wikipedia.org/wiki/Loose_coupling) as one of the main goals for our event system, by-reference changes of context objects and behavioural decisions depending on the return value of an event are not ideal but hard to avoid.

 ## Command Bus
 The command bus is based on the [command pattern](https://en.wikipedia.org/wiki/Command_pattern) extended by an additional service layer and also allows you to address cross cutting concerns easily.
-The generally idea is, to not call services directly, but have a "command bus" service, which "dispatched" your commands to the corresponding handler.
+The generally idea is to not call services directly, but have a "command bus" service, which "dispatches" your commands to the corresponding handler.

 The `Cart` example above might look like this: